PaulLin1/bioinformatics-implementations/README.md

 Datasets used: [Kaggle DNA Sequences dataset](https://www.kaggle.com/datasets/nageshsingh/dna-sequence-dataset?resource=download) and 1000 Genomes Project (50 Genomes)

-The Kaggle dataset has classes.
+The Kaggle dataset has 6 classes with a total of 4380 sequences.
 I structured this pipeline as a kind of classification problem where I randomly sample a genome and use Smith-Waterman or whatever algorithm to predict its class.

 Each indivial genome is quite large.
 A single genome in the 1000 Genomes Project dataset was about 3 GB.
 Even though I had 50 TB of strach space, I chose to keep my experiments smaller and show their scalability.
 Projections for each algorithm can be found in its corresponding README.